-The American Revolution was a deliberate experiment, the revolutionaries firmly believed that they were creating something new, something never attempted before.
+The American Revolution was a deliberate experiment; the revolutionaries firmly believed that they were creating something new, something never attempted before.
 The French revolutionaries dramatically signaled the same purpose by starting a whole new official calendar from year one.
 In contrast, Latin American patriots assumed that proven and desirable institutional models already existed, and not just as utopic ideals.
-The models were precisely the state institutions of countries which had already undergone revolutions or independence or both: Britain, the United States, France, and others such as the Dutch Republic.
-Therefore, a long time before the concept was coined in the twentieth century, Latin American countries were embarking on a very similar enterprise to the one that we describe in our days as state-building.
-This means that, aware of the weakness and instability of their existing institutional arrangements, independent Latin American republics attempted to develop stronger state organizations, and stable political regimes, by adjusting modern state institutions already tried and proven elsewhere to local conditions.
-Most of such attempts were not successful, be it according to the standards of the time or to our own.
-Nevertheless, the question of what kind of adaptation can be possible for modern state institutions, in view of local circumstances, was being clearly recognized and debated by the middle of the nineteenth century in Latin American public and scholarly opinion.
+The models were precisely the state institutions of countries that had already undergone revolutions or achieved independence, or both: Britain, the United States, France, and others such as the Dutch Republic.
+Therefore, long before the concept was coined in the twentieth century, Latin American countries were embarking on a very similar enterprise to the one that we describe in our days as state building.
+Aware of the weakness and instability of their existing institutional arrangements, independent Latin American republics attempted to develop stronger state organizations and stable political regimes by adjusting modern institutions already tried and proven elsewhere to local conditions.
+Most of such attempts were not successful, neither according to the standards of the time nor to those of our own.
+Nevertheless, the question of what kind of adaptation can be possible for modern state institutions, in view of local circumstances, was clearly recognized and debated by the middle of the nineteenth century in Latin American public and scholarly opinion.
 The issue of institutional possibility, which forms the core of state-building theory and practice in our days, became dominant in Latin American public life.
 The repeated failures of institutional projects made clear that it was critical to establish new republics in the realm of the possible.

 Spain was paradoxically undergoing very similar developments to those affecting Latin American countries, most of them its former colonies, at the same time as they became independent.
-Napoleon's invasion of Spain and the ensuing War of Liberation triggered after 1808 a strong break with the past on both sides of the Atlantic.
+Napoleon's invasion of Spain and the ensuing War of Liberation triggered, after 1808, a strong break with the past on both sides of the Atlantic.
 The Bourbon monarchy was dissolved and replaced by Napoleon's brother as King of Spain, a brutal change of regime that local elites attempted to resist in many areas through experiments in self-government.
 Nevertheless, explosive episodes of popular mobilization and popular insurgency against the French took even the more combative local elites by surprise.
 New forms of national consciousness developed along popular mobilization.
 The meeting of a national assembly in Cadiz, and the passing of the first constitution in 1812, was made possible by the revolutionary situation created in the wake of the French invasion.

 As a consequence of those years' upheaval, Spain began to address the issue of how to construct more effective state institutions almost simultaneously with Latin American countries.
-The fragility of the Ancient Regime was made clear by its utter collapse when confronted by the French invasion.
-The catastrophe fuelled the perception of national decadence, which had been a matter of public concern since at least the beginning of the eighteenth century.
-Decadence was not only the result of Spain's repeated military defeats in conflicts with other European nations such as Great Britain and France.
-For even the casual observer, there was a manifest failure to develop modern public institutions, and a successful economy in Spain, as its powerful neighbors had been actively and successfully doing for a long time.
-Therefore, the Spanish public debate focused from the beginning on the issue which was to plague Latin American countries after a few years of independent life: the need to catch up with advanced Western nations, the perception of backwardness in terms of progress and modernization.
+The fragility of the ancien régime was made clear by its utter collapse when confronted by the French invasion.
+The catastrophe fueled the perception of national decadence, which had been a matter of public concern since at least the beginning of the eighteenth century.
+Decadence was not only the result of Spain's repeated military defeats in conflicts with other European nations; there was a manifest failure to develop modern public institutions and a successful economy in Spain.
+Therefore, the Spanish public debate focused from the beginning on the issue that was to plague Latin American countries after a few years of independent life: the perception of backwardness and the subsequent need to "catch up."